RhinoEngineFounder/RhinoEngine/README.md

 ## How to compile your project

 To compile your little game, just use the Makefile.
-To use it, just type:
+To use it, just enter this in a console (Of course in the right directory):
 ```
 make MAINFILE=main.cpp NAME=game Run
 ```